timamet/lc2025/easy/1768-merge-strings-alternately/1768-merge-strings-alternately.md

 ## Problem Statement
 You are given two strings `word1` and `word2`.
 Merge the strings by adding letters in alternating order, starting with `word1`.
 If a string is longer than the other, append the additional letters onto the end of the merged string.

+### Core Requirements

+1. **Alternating merge** - Take characters from word1 and word2 in alternating order
+2. **Start with word1** - First character should always come from word1
+3. **Handle different lengths** - Append remaining characters from longer string
+4. **Preserve order** - Maintain original character order within each string
+5. **Complete merge** - Include all characters from both input strings

 ## Examples

 ### Example 1: